Anushka1590/diabetic-readmission-prediction/README.md

 # 🩺 Implementation of Machine Learning Algorithms for Predicting Diabetic Patient Readmission
+*A research-based implementation focusing on predicting hospital readmissions among diabetic patients using classical machine learning algorithms.*

 ## 📘 Overview
 This project implements multiple machine learning algorithms to predict whether diabetic patients are likely to be readmitted within **30 days** of discharge.
-The analysis is based on patient claims data collected from **1998–2008** in the United States.
+The analysis is based on patient claims data collected from **1999–2008** in the United States.
 The goal is to identify risk factors and improve hospital management by reducing avoidable readmissions.

 ---